jritu4h/jritu4h/README.md

 ---

 <!-- Example Readme.md for a Project -->
-# Project Name
+# Foronce

 ## Project Overview
-- This project solves [describe the problem your project solves].
+-Great!
+Could you please describe the specific problem that "foronce" solves?
+This will help complete the short description.

 ## Features
+- Admin Penel
-- Feature 1
+- Add Products
-- Feature 2
+- Manage Users
-- Feature 3
+- Buy Products

 ## Technologies Used
 - React